 A third opinion doctor I saw regarding treatment options suggested that I had a 50% chance of being alive in two years.
 He couldn’t understand why I broke down in tears when he told me that statistic.
 My son was only in kindergarten and he might not have a mom before he was in third grade.
 I was enraged and left his office, never to return.

-Between 2006 and 2017, I had 6 different therapies, including two chemotherapies, an experimental radioimmunotherapy, an HDAC inhibitor, monoclonal antibodies and a pi3 kinase inhibitor.
+Between 2006 and 2017, I had 6 different therapies, including two chemotherapies, experimental radioimmunotherapy, an HDAC inhibitor, monoclonal antibodies, and a PI3 kinase inhibitor.
 Two of these treatments were clinical trials and I was in continuous treatment.
-Unfortunately, the drugs all ultimately stopped working and I had 6 relapses.
+Unfortunately, the drugs all ultimately stopped working and I had six relapses.